deja-vu-platform/deja-vu/docs/index.md

 are used, and how they are placed on the page.
 Concepts are configured in JSON and you can style your app with CSS.

-- **conventional output** A compiled re# app is a standard MEAN (MongoDB-Express-Angular-Node.js) app, which can be easily deployed with popular cloud providers.
+- **conventional output** A compiled Déjà Vu app is a standard MEAN (MongoDB-Express-Angular-Node.js) app, which can be easily deployed with popular cloud providers.
 If you don't have a preferred cloud provider, you can follow our guide to [deploy]() to Heroku.

-**Re# is a research prototype and you shouldn't rely on it for anything important at this point**, but we'd love to hear what you think!
+**Déjà Vu is a research prototype and you shouldn't rely on it for anything important at this point**, but we'd love to hear what you think!
 You can play around with it and email us or create an issue with your feedback or questions.